Rethinking Foundations of Physics 2018

 Statement of Inclusiveness

-We affirm that scientific events have to be open to everybody, regardless of race, sex, religion, national origin, sexual orientation, gender identity, disability, age, pregnancy, immigration status, or any other aspect of identity.
+We affirm that scientific events have to be open to everybody, regardless of race, sex, religion, national origin, sexual orientation, gender identity, disability, age, pregnancy, immigration status, academic affiliation, social class, financial situation or any other aspect of identity.
 We believe that such events have to be supportive, inclusive, and safe environments for all participants.
+We believe that all participants are to be treated with dignity and respect.
 Discrimination and harassment cannot be tolerated.
-We are committed to ensuring that this workshop follows these principles, and that all participants are treated with dignity and respect.
+We are committed to ensuring that the scientific events in which we participate follow these principles.

 (This statement is part of a larger initiative among the scientific community which we invite you to discover here.)